2021 Personal Budget Review

 It’s always wise to review the past in order to make necessary adjustments as you move forward.
 However, the main purpose of budgeting is not to look back, but to help you make decisions in the moment and to look forward.
 Your money will always go somewhere, it’s better if you tell it where to go.
 Telling it where to go ahead of time is always more valuable than looking at where it went after the fact.
 Our family uses You Need a Budget (YNAB) to manage our family finances.

-1) 2020 was quite the anomaly (but 2019 was too actually).
-For the below observations I normalized the expenses year over year by subtracting out unusual income or expenses.
-For example, we sold a duplex we owned in NC and used some of the money to pay extra principal on our home mortgage.
+1) The last couple of years have all had some unique things that have occurred.
+For the below observations, I normalized the expenses year over year by subtracting out unusual income or expenses.
+For example, we sold a duplex we owned in NC and used some of the money to pay extra principal on our home mortgage one year.

-3) Groceries increased 13% year over year!
-However, our eating out cost was only 83 cents different from 2019.
-That's pretty crazy!
-I continue to be proud of our eating out costs ($22 per person per month).
-I don’t think there’s much we could do to get groceries down… 3 growing boys = lots of $$$ for food… and yet $180 per person per month isn’t too bad I don’t think.
+3) Groceries increased just 5% year over year (last year it was up 13% from the prior year).
+Eating out went up 23%, but we still spend very little eating out (just 12% of our food budget).
+I continue to be proud of our eating out costs ($28 per person per month).
+I don’t think there’s much we could do to get food costs down… 3 growing boys = lots of $$$ for food… with the inflation and pandemic issues, I'll take a 5% increase and call it a win!

 Advice: 10 out of 10 people spend more eating out than they think they do.
 In my experience, this is the main category people could cut in order to save money.
 Buying groceries is cheaper and usually healthier than eating out too.